amd/InfinityHub-CI/gromacs/docker/README.md

 >- `mycontainer/gromacs-hip` is an example container name.
 >- the `.` at the end of the build line is important!
 It tells Docker where your build context is located!
 >- `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context.
 If you are building in the same directory it is not required.
 >- The `benchmark` directory is required within the build context directory, and the contents will be copied into the container.
 We have provided three benchmarks, and instructions on how to run them ([see below](#running-amd-implementation-of-gromacs-with-hip-container)).
-If you plan on running AMD's implementation of Gromacs with HIP against your own data set, it can be copied into the container by placing it in the benchmark directory before building or mounted into the container using dockers mount/volume API.
+If you plan on running AMD's implementation of GROMACS with HIP against your own data set, it can be copied into the container by placing it in the benchmark directory before building or mounted into the container using dockers mount/volume API.

 To run a custom configuration, include one or more customized build-arg
 *DISCLAIMER:* This Docker build has only been validated using the default values.
 Using a different base image or branch may result in build failures or poor performance.